 - post-secondary tuition assistance and other support to help a child succeed in college.

 King & Spalding LLP is the lead law firm volunteer team, spearheaded by Beth Tanis, Georgia Appleseed Board Chair.
-A complete list of the Education Stability for Foster Children Advisory Committee members can be found here.
+A complete list of the Educational Stability for Children in Care Advisory Committee members can be found here.

 In close collaboration with Families First, the project scope begins with review of federal and state law regarding rights of Children in Care to educational stability; a volunteer-led examination of current stability/support practices in Georgia; and establishment of an expert Advisory Committee.